 No money can be added to an Inherited IRA or decedent’s IRA, nor can it be commingled with other IRAs owned by the beneficiary.

 Spouses can choose from all the options above, but they also have one additional choice.
 They can treat the IRA as their own with a spousal transfer.
 This moves the inherited IRA assets over to the IRA of the spouse and it means that the penalties for early withdrawal will apply if the surviving spouse is under age 59½.
 They do not have to take RMDs until they reach 70½.

 At Kramer Wealth Managers, we can help review all your options and determine which one makes the most tax- and income-efficient choice.
 Contact us today to get started.

 While the tax or legal information provided is based on our understanding of current laws, this information is not intended as tax or legal advice.
 Federal tax laws are complex and subject to change.
-Neither FSC Securities Corporation nor its registered representatives, provide tax or legal advice.
+Neither Osaic Wealth nor its registered representatives, provide tax or legal advice.
 As with all matters of a tax or legal nature, you should consult with your tax or legal counsel for advice.